Nana Plaza

 Nana Plaza (formerly Nana Entertainment Plaza) is an entertainment complex and red-light district in Bangkok, Thailand.
 Originally built as a shopping center, Nana Plaza occupies a three-story commercial building in the Khlong Toei District of Bangkok about 300 m from the BTS Skytrain's Nana Station.
-It describes itself as the "worlds largest adult playground".
+It describes itself as the "world's largest adult playground".
 Its name originates from the influential, property-holding Nana family, Lek Nana being the most prominent member.

 Along with Soi Cowboy and Patpong, Nana Plaza is one of Bangkok's three most concentrated red-light districts.
 All attract primarily tourists.

 History

 The plaza's U-shaped building is roughly square-shaped, with a single opening on the west side, and consists of a ground floor and two additional floors arranged around a courtyard.
 The plaza opened in 1983 and by the mid-1980s around twenty go-go bars had opened in the three-level court, taking advantage of the expansion of tourist hotels in the area.

-In 2012 Nana Plaza was sold to a Thai JVC company Nana Partners Co Ltd., co-owned by Fico corporation and Panthera Group (formally known as Eclipse group) – one of Thailand's largest bar and nightclub operators.
+In 2012, Nana Plaza was sold to Nana Partners Co Ltd., co-owned by Fico Corporation and Panthera Group (formerly known as Eclipse Group) – one of Thailand's largest bar and nightclub operators.
 Panthera Group renovated the complex, becoming the landlord and providing the management and security services.